 - Students are responsible for all information presented in class.
 The service provider is not responsible for retaining or repeating information the student missed.

-- The student is responsible for informing SSD of any changes in a regularly scheduled assignment.
+- The student is responsible for informing D&A of any changes in a regularly scheduled assignment.